ideak1ng/logArchiveToolTask/README.md

 3. **Copy log-archive.sh to /usr/local/bin directory**, you can do it by using `sudo cp log-archive.sh /usr/local/bin/log-archive`
 4. **Give execute permissions to log-archive script** `sudo chmod u+x /usr/loca/bin/log-archive`

 Done!
-Now you can use `log-archive <log-directory>`, but it will works only for **your user**, if you want to access that command from any user you should gibe execute permission to "others", you can do it by using `sudo chmod o+rx`
+Now you can use `log-archive <log-directory>`, but it will works only for **your user**, if you want to access that command from any user you should give execute permission to "others", you can do it by using `sudo chmod o+rx`

 ## Installing (Auto)
 1. **Download project**, you can just download zip or use `git clone https://github.com/ideak1ng/logArchiveToolTask.git` command in your terminal